Quick Takeaways

 Glossary of Key Terms

-- Bodily Injury Liability (BIL): Pays for injuries you cause to others in an accident.
-Illinois requires minimum of $30,000 per person, $50,000 per accident.
+- Bodily Injury Liability (BIL): Pays for injuries you cause to others.
+Illinois requires minimum of $25,000 per person, $50,000 per accident.

-- Personal Injury Protection (PIP): Optional in Illinois.
-Pays your medical expenses and lost wages regardless of fault, up to $2,500 minimum.
+- MedPay: Medical Payments coverage—optional in Illinois.
+Pays your medical expenses regardless of fault, with no deductible.

 - Full Coverage: Common term (not legal definition) for liability + comprehensive + collision coverage.

-- Comprehensive: Covers non-collision damage: theft, vandalism, severe winter weather, flood, fire, hitting animals.
+- Comprehensive: Covers non-collision damage: theft, vandalism, winter storms, flood, fire, hitting animals.

-- Collision: Covers damage to your vehicle from accidents, regardless of fault.
+- Collision: Covers damage to your vehicle from accidents.

 - Deductible: Amount you pay out-of-pocket before insurance kicks in.
 Higher deductible = lower premium.